Matt Bevin: Early life and education

-Born January 9, 1967, in Denver, Colorado, Matt Bevin was the second of six children born to Avery and Louise Bevin.
-He grew up in the rural town of Shelburne, New Hampshire, in a small farmhouse heated by wood-fired stoves.
-His father worked at a wood mill, and his mother worked part-time in a hospital admissions department.
+Born January 9, 1967, in Denver, Colorado, Matt Bevin was the second of six children of Avery and Louise Bevin.
+He grew up in the rural town of Shelburne, New Hampshire.
+His father worked in a wood mill and his mother worked part-time in a hospital admissions department.
 The family raised livestock and grew much of their own food.
-At age six, Bevin made money by packaging and selling seeds to his neighbors.
-He credits his involvement in 4-H, where he served as president of the local and county chapters and as a member of the state teen council, with developing his public speaking and leadership skills.
-He was also involved with the county's Dairy Club.
+At age six, Bevin made money selling seeds to his neighbors.
+He has credited his involvement in 4-H, where he served as president of the local and county chapters and as a member of the state teen council, with developing his public speaking and leadership skills.
+Bevin was also involved with the county's Dairy Club.

-Initially attending a small Christian school, in tenth grade Bevin enrolled as a student at Gould Academy, a private high school across the state line in Bethel, Maine.
-He paid his tuition through a combination of financial aid and wages from an on-campus dishwashing job and various summer jobs.
-After graduation, he attended Washington and Lee University in Lexington, Virginia, on a partial ROTC scholarship.
-During his matriculation, he studied abroad in Japan and became fluent in Japanese.
-He earned a Bachelor of Arts degree in East Asian Studies in 1989.
+Bevin attended a small Christian school and later enrolled as a student at Gould Academy, a private high school across the state line in Bethel, Maine, in the tenth grade.
+His tuition was paid by financial aid and work as a campus dish washer and various summer jobs.
+After graduation, Bevin attended Washington and Lee University in Lexington, Virginia, on a partial ROTC scholarship.
+He studied abroad in Japan and became fluent in Japanese.
+He earned a Bachelor of Arts in East Asian Studies in 1989.

-After taking eight weeks off to complete a 3800 mi bicycle ride from Oregon to Florida, Bevin enlisted in the United States Army and was commissioned as a second lieutenant.
+After taking eight weeks off to complete a 3800 mi bicycle ride from Oregon to Florida, Bevin enlisted in the U.S. Army and was commissioned as a second lieutenant.
 In 1990, he completed a six-week Junior Officer Maintenance Course at Fort Knox in Kentucky.
-He later commented that the area reminded him of where he grew up, and that if he had a chance to raise a family there, he would like to do so.
-He was assigned to the 25th Field Artillery Regiment of the Army's 5th Mechanized Infantry Division at Fort Polk in Louisiana.
-During his assignment, he also trained at Fort Sill in Oklahoma, completing 40 credit hours of Central Michigan University coursework offered on base.
+He later commented that the area reminded him of where he grew up and that if he had a chance to raise a family there, he would like to do so.
+Bevin was assigned to the 25th Field Artillery Regiment of the Army's 5th Mechanized Infantry Division at Fort Polk in Louisiana.
+He also trained at Fort Sill in Oklahoma, completing 40 credit hours of Central Michigan University coursework offered on base.
 He rose to the rank of captain – earning the Army Achievement Medal, National Defense Service Medal, Army Service Ribbon, Parachutist Badge, and Army Commendation Medal with one Oak Leaf Cluster – before joining the Army Reserve in 1993.
 He left the Individual Ready Reserve in 2003.